US officials identify 'strong culprit' in vaping illnesses

-NEW YORK (AP) — U.S. health officials reported a breakthrough Friday in their investigation into the cause of a mysterious outbreak of vaping illnesses.
+NEW YORK (AP) — U.S. health officials announced a breakthrough Friday into the cause of a mysterious outbreak of vaping illnesses, reporting they have a "very strong culprit."

-A government lab found the same chemical compound in fluid taken from the lungs of 29 patients across the country, the Centers for Disease Control and Prevention announced.

-Officials said this is the first time they've found a common suspect in the damaged lungs of patients.
+This is the first time they've found a common suspect in the damaged lungs of patients, officials said.

 "We are in a better place in terms of having one very strong culprit," said the CDC's Dr. Anne Schuchat.